EU chief: Russia could be cut off from markets, tech goods | Politics

 - Germany

-Moscow would have its access to financial markets and high-tech goods limited under Western sanctions being prepared in case Russia attacks Ukraine, one of the European Union's top officials said Saturday.
+Moscow would have its access to financial markets and high-tech goods limited under Western sanctions being prepared in case Russia attacks Ukraine, a top European Union official said Saturday.

-“The Kremlin's dangerous thinking, which comes straight out of a dark past, may cost Russia a prosperous future,” von der Leyen said Saturday during the annual Munich Security Conference, where US Vice President Kamala Harris also spoke.

-Von der Leyen said the EU's executive arm has developed a “robust and comprehensive package” of financial sanctions with the US, UK and Canada.
+Von der Leyen said the EU's executive arm has developed a “robust and comprehensive package” of possible financial sanctions against Russia with the US, UK and Canada.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)